psppspnaik209/FFLocker/README.md

 # FFLocker (File & Folder Locker)

 FFLocker is a .NET application for Windows that provides strong, password-based encryption for your files and folders.
-It is designed with a focus on security, reliability, and flexibility, offering multiple ways to interact with your encrypted data.
+It is designed with a focus on security and ease of use, offering a graphical user interface and deep integration with the Windows shell.

-## Features
+## How to Use

-*   **Strong Encryption:** Uses AES-256-GCM for authenticated encryption, ensuring both confidentiality and integrity of your data.
-*   **Secure Key Derivation:** Implements PBKDF2 with 600,000 iterations (HMAC-SHA256) to protect against brute-force attacks on your password.
-*   **Dual-Mode Interface:**
-    *   **GUI Mode:** An intuitive graphical interface for easy operation.
-    *   **CLI Mode:** A command-line interface for scripting and automation.
+### GUI Mode

+To use the graphical interface, simply double-click `FFLocker.exe`.

+*   **Selecting a File or Folder:**
+    1. Choose whether you want to select a "File" or "Folder" using the radio buttons.
+    2. Click the "Browse..." button to select the item you want to lock or unlock.
+*   **Locking and Unlocking:**
+    1. Click the "Lock" or "Unlock" button.
+    2. An inline password field will appear.
+Enter your password and click "Confirm" or press Enter.
+*   **Viewing Locked Items:**
+    *   Click the "Show Locked Items" button to see a list of all files and folders you have locked.
+    *   The list will show the original path by default.
+You can use the dropdown menu to see the generated (obfuscated) names.
+    *   The list will automatically refresh to show items locked via the context menu while the app is open.
-*   **Windows Integration:**
+*   **Options:**
+    *   **Dark Mode:** Toggle the "Dark Mode" checkbox to switch between light and dark themes.
+Your preference is saved automatically.
+    *   **Show more info:** See detailed logs of the application's operations, including performance metrics.
-    *   **Context Menu:** Optionally integrate FFLocker into the Windows context menu for quick lock/unlock operations on any file or folder.
+    *   **Context Menu:** Enable or disable the Windows context menu integration.

-*   **User-Friendly GUI:**
-    *   **Dark & Light Modes:** Choose the theme that best suits your preference.
-Your choice is saved and remembered.
-    *   **Window Position Saving:** The application remembers where you last placed it on your screen.
-*   **Reliability:**
-    *   **Triple-Redundant Metadata:** Creates three copies of the encryption metadata (`.fflmeta`, `.fflbkup`, `.fflrcvr`) to protect against data loss if one of the containers is corrupted.
-    *   **Atomic Operations:** Designed to prevent data corruption if the application is interrupted during an operation.
-*   **Performance:**
-    *   **Streaming Encryption:** Encrypts and decrypts files of any size with minimal memory usage (constant 1MB per file).
-    *   **Parallel Processing:** Utilizes multiple CPU cores to speed up operations on folders with many files.
+### Context Menu

+For maximum convenience, you can integrate FFLocker directly into the Windows right-click context menu.

+*   **Enabling the Context Menu:**
+    1.  **Run `FFLocker.exe` as an administrator.**
+    2. Click the "Context Menu" checkbox in the GUI.
+    3. A dialog will ask if you want to restart Windows Explorer to apply the changes.
+Click "Yes."
+*   **Using the Context Menu:**
+    1. Right-click on any file or folder.
+    2. Go to the "FFLocker" sub-menu.
+    3. Click "Lock" or "Unlock."
+    4. A console window will open, and you will be prompted for your password.

 ## Getting Started